Flow Engineering – Learning to Lead from the Inside Out

 00:09:34

 And then we'll look at investigations.
 How can we learn more about the, the outcome that we're, we're heading towards?
-How can we learn more about what's going to help us avoid obstacles or get us to where we're going as quickly as possible.
-And finally, what we want to highlight are what are the measurements that are going to reveal a sense of progress that is going to show us that we're headed in the right direction.
-And so by building this map with Sharon's team, everybody's on the same page, there's this very strong and clear understanding of what it's going to take for us to get to our target outcome.
+How can we learn more about what's going to help us avoid obstacles or get us to where we're going as quickly as possible?
+And finally, what we want to highlight are what are the measurements that are going to reveal a sense of progress that is going to show us that we're headed in the right direction?
+And so by building this map with Sharon's team, everybody's on the same page.
+There's this very strong and clear understanding of what it's gonna take for us to get to our target outcome.

 00:10:12

-So this exercise opens up a clarity by bringing together points of view from within different members of the team and different concerns.
+So this exercise opens up, uh, clarity by bringing together points of view from within different members of the team and different concerns.
 One of the first things that this often exposes is that there's a lot of different goals and different values.
-Customers have varying sets of things they want.
-Business has varying sets of things.
-They want, employees have varying sets of things that they want.
+Customers have, you know, varying sets of things they want.
+Business has varying sets of things they want.
+Employees have varying sets of things that they want.
 And so this is something that's always happening, but it's not always made explicit.
-So then once you surface these various, uh, potentially competing goals, you need to figure out which of these, if any, can you sacrifice and from one from among the goals and priorities that remain how best to balance these.
+So then once you've surfaced these various, uh, potentially competing goals, you need to figure out which of these, if any, can you sacrifice and from one, from among the goals and priorities that remain how best to balance these.
 So this speaks to there being three elements to any action.
-You'd like this framework.
+We'd like this framework.
 It's just a very simple way to think about things.
-Um, first of all, there's taking in information and beginning to make sense of perceiving and understanding.
+Um, first of all, there's taking in information and beginning to make sense of it, perceiving and understanding.

 00:11:10

-So first thing that Sharon and our team does, they laid down the bits of information that they have.
-Um, but then second, there's a decision-making process always prior to an action, that decision making process is really a process of balancing various possible outcomes to determine what course to chart based on these competing goals.
-Only once you've made a decision.
-And again, a decision is a fundamentally emotional decisions.
-You take raw information and make an emotional call on what's most valuable.
-What's the best outcome.
-Then you can take action.
-Of course, the loop always continues once you've taken an action, you're getting feedback from the world.
-The thing things have changed, you're trying to reorient yourself to the next new reality, but these three always are in operation.
-But if you look at all three of them, they're on a, on a spectrum really from perceiving and understanding.
+So first thing that Sharon and her team does, they lay down the bits of information that they have.
+Um, but then second, there's a decision making process always prior to an action.
+That decision making process is really a process of balancing various possible outcomes to determine what course to chart based on these competing goals.
+Only once you've made a decision, and again, a decision is a fundamentally emotional decision, you take raw information and make an emotional call on what's most valuable, what's the best outcome, then you can take action.
+Of course, the loop always continues once you've taken an action, you're getting feedback from the world thing, things have changed.
+You're trying to reorient yourself to the next new reality.
+But these three always are in operation.
+But if you look at all three of them, they're on a, on a spectrum, really from perceiving and understanding.

-There's a spectrum from just raw confusion, which is where Sharon was originally starting out, um, when she was first tasked to make these improvements, which he wants to move to a state of clarity, right?
-So this is maximizing her ability to take in information and make sense of it in terms of decision-making the real risk is making the wrong decision, right?
+There's a spectrum from just raw confusion, which is where Sharon was originally starting out, um, when she was first tasked to make these improvements.
+But she wants to move to a state of clarity, right?
+So this is maximizing her ability to take in information and make sense of it in terms of decision making.
+The real risk is making the wrong decision, right?
 Uh, like the old adage that, uh, management is doing things right, leadership is doing the right things.
-So decision-making is a leadership choice about, are you making the right decision?
-Are you making a decision?
-That's going to take you in an effective direction?
-Are you actually going to be able to realize value from the activities to take on now action.
-When it comes to action, there's again, a spectrum here ranging from pure inefficiency, clumsiness, a lot of waste and friction to a state of flow.
+So decision making is a leadership choice about are you making the right decision?
+Are you making a decision that's gonna take you in an effective direction?
+Are you actually going to be able to realize value from the activities you take on?
+Now, action.
+When it comes to action, there's again, a spectrum here ranging from pure, uh, inefficiency, clumsiness, a lot of waste and friction to a state of flow.
 So these are the three, uh, three, these three aspects.
 They all have this continuum.
-We really want to optimize clarity value and flow throughout the entire organization.
+We really wanna optimize clarity, value, and flow throughout the entire organization.

 00:13:07